 For the foregoing reasons, the Requester's appeal is granted in part and denied in part, and the Department is required to provide all records responsive to Items 1-3 of the Request within thirty days.
 This Final Determination is binding on all parties.
 Within thirty days of the mailing date of this Final Determination, any party may appeal to the Commonwealth Court.
-65 P.S. § notice and have an opportunity to respond according to court rules as per Section 1303 of the party to any appeal and should not be named as a party.3 This Final Determination shall be placed on the OOR website at: http://openrecords.pa.gov.
+65 P.S. § 67.1301(a).
+All parties must be served with notice of the appeal.
+The OOR also shall be served notice and have an opportunity to respond according to court rules as per Section 1303 of the RTKL.
+However, as the quasi-judicial tribunal adjudicating this matter, the OOR is not a proper party to any appeal and should not be named as a party.3 This Final Determination shall be placed on the OOR website at: http://openrecords.pa.gov.